elugens/hello-javascript/docs/bonus-javascript-design-patterns/creational-design-pattern/prototype-pattern.md

   </summary>
   <div>
     <div>
       <strong>Interview Response:</strong> The Prototype pattern involves creating new objects by cloning existing ones, instead of using constructors.
-It promotes code reuse and inheritance.<br/>
+It promotes code reuse and inheritance.
     </div><br />
     <div>
       <strong>Technical Response:</strong> We commonly refer to an object you can clone as a prototype.
 The Prototype Pattern creates new objects, but instead of producing uninitialized objects, it creates objects with values copied from a prototype - or example - object.
 The Prototype pattern is also known as the Properties pattern.<br/><br/>We can use the prototype pattern to create new objects based on its blueprint by cloning an existing object.
 The prototype pattern based on prototypal inheritance can use JavaScript's native prototyping capabilities.
-<br/><br/>
     </div><br />
   <div><strong className="codeExample">Diagram:</strong><br /><br />